 Things to consider with Microsoft 365 data recovery

-4. Lacking certain features, such as automatic transcription
+4. Lacking Features: Identify any missing features, such as automatic transcription.

-5. What is your organization’s industry?
-What are your data retention requirements?
+5. Industry and Data Retention Requirements: What are your organization’s industry and data retention requirements?

-7. Are you already using M365 data protection features, or those of a third-party vendor?
-If not, do you have a data protection plan?
+7. Data Protection Features: Are you utilizing M365 data protection features or those of a third-party vendor?
+Do you have a data protection plan?

 Whether your research guides you to keep your Microsoft 365 as is OR to explore third-party options, we are happy to help.
 As a Microsoft Gold Partner, Collabware has a Services Team with expertise in Microsoft 365, information governance and data protection who is ready to help you make the most of your Microsoft investment, or find an option that best suits your budget and company processes.
 To avoid upgrading, you can also bring on a third party tool, such as our cloud solution Collabspace, for unlimited users, versioning, auto-categorization, retention and WORM-compliance to avoid data loss, deletion or tampering.